 Data subject rights have also been revamped, with brand new rights being introduced and the enhancement of existing rights, including the following:

 The Mewburn Ellis legal department offers a comprehensive suite of advisory services in relation to data protection and GDPR compliance.
-Contact Emma Gallacher or Sean Jauss to discuss what your business needs to do ahead of 25 May 2018.
+Contact Emma Gallacher or Sean Jauss to discuss what your business needs to do to become GDPR compliant.

 More information is available on the Information Commissioner’s Office webpages: